pgfernandez/CriptographyPython/README.md

 # CriptographyPython
-A simple cryptography system with linear algebra and Python
+Two simple cryptography systems with linear algebra and Python *classic algebra with matrix.
+ *Based on HILL MATRIX CYPHERER